 When to go: Spring and autumn are best.
 Summers can be baking.

 Why do it: For a multi-stop tour through sun-baked plains of cork-forest, historic towns, whitewashed villages, Moorish citadels and hilltops crowned with castles.

-Over the last few years the Alentejo – literally ‘beyond the Tagus’ – has become suddenly and unexpectedly popular.
+Over the last several years, the Alentejo – literally ‘beyond the Tagus’ – has become suddenly and unexpectedly popular.
 However, the region covers a huge area, about a third of the country but with barely a tenth of the population, so it still feels empty and in parts remote.

 A journey across the region between Lisbon and Faro in the Algarve, is the practical way to make the most of it.